Albro3459/ClipboardHistory/README.md

  * you will need XCode, I'm on Version 15.3

- * before you run anything, in XCode, you have to go to File > Packages > Update to Latest Package Versions
+ * before you run anything, in XCode, you have to go to File > Packages > Resolve Package Versions
      * every time you switch branches, you MUST do this again. the project is dependent on the KeyboardShortcuts package
 </details>